enkidevs/curriculum/typescript/introduction/tsc-using-types/tsc-any-void-null-undefined.md

 `void` means that the data **shouldn't** have any type at all.
 You can think of `void` as the opposite of `any`.

-This is usually useful when we want to protect ourselves from accidentaly returning a value:
+This is usually useful when you want to protect yourself from accidentaly returning a value:

 ```ts
 function enki(): void {